Scholarly Activity at CWFM

 Faculty Scholarly Activity Leads

-Gina Many is a medical educator and quality manager at CWFM-R. She received her MA in Exercise Physiology from University of Maryland and PhD in Microbiology and Immunology from George Washington University.
+Dr. Gina Many is a medical educator and quality manager at CWFM-R. She received her MA in Exercise Physiology from University of Maryland and PhD in Microbiology and Immunology from George Washington University.
 Dr. Many oversees the ResPIP project and other residency-related quality and research initiatives.
 Dr. Many’s research expertise includes health disparities, exercise interventions, and muscle regeneration and repair.
 She has mentored clinical faculty, residents and medical students on research design, analysis and publication methods.
 She serves as a liaison for multi-disciplinary collaborative research projects for the residency.

 Dr. Wageneck has over twenty-five years experience as family practice/obstetrics physician.
 Rob Wageneck, DO graduated from the University of Texas Health Science Center and did his Undergrad work at Vanguard University in California.